department-of-veterans-affairs/vagov-content/pages/education/change-gi-bill-benefits.md

 <div class="va-introtext">

-Find out when and how to request a change to your GI Bill school, program, or other VA education benefits so you can keep getting funding to help pay for your education or training.
+Find out when and how to request changes to your GI Bill school, program, or other VA education benefits so you can keep getting funding to help pay for your education or training.

 </div>